 ‘My Home’ concludes the EP as serenely as it is impressive with soft guitar strumming and a melancholic euphonium part.
 In between, Naima creates her own, unique universe with three more songs (including the single ‘Bellybutton’).
 Dark, compelling and stunning.

-Naima Joris only sang her first songs when she was 27 and after various collaborations as a backing vocalist with Isbells and Raymond van het Groenewoud, among others, she was asked as a guest vocalist by her father Chris Joris (a famous Belgian jazz musician) to further explore her voice as a lead vocalist.
+Naima Joris only sang her first songs when she was 27 and after various collaborations as a backing vocalist, she was asked as a guest vocalist by her father Chris Joris (a famous Belgian jazz musician) to further explore her voice as a lead vocalist.

 She then took the time to give that voice its own repertoire.